 Put School of MIME's talented engineering seniors to work researching on behalf of your company...

-School of MIME Capstone Design project teams – over the course of our engineering students' senior year – develop a complete paper or conceptual solution in just ten weeks, and then work to implement test, and revise in the following ten-week term.
+MIME Capstone Design project teams – over the course of our engineering students' senior year – develop a complete paper or conceptual solution in just ten weeks, and then work to implement test, and revise in the following ten-week term.
 The teams interact with the project sponsor to define design specifications and expected results.
 For sponsors, it is an excellent way to leverage cost effective "research and development" while inspring students with "real-world" experience.
 Download a brochure [PDF] about our program.

 Examples of some recent Capstone Design Projects